Datasets

 - Select a range of indices (size

-- Flatten the list and serve items.
+- Flatten and serve.

 __init__(base_dataset, buffer_size, pack_size, init_seed=None)